-Special Education/Academic Support Director
+Special Education/Academic Support Coordinator

-The Special Education/Academic Support Director will provide leadership to drive the development of and implementation of academic services for scholars who need support to reach their full potential.
+The Special Education/Academic Support Coordinator will provide leadership to drive the development of and implementation of academic services for scholars who need support to reach their full potential.
 The services include special education, student support team (SST) coordination program and supplemental instruction.

 The Special Education/Academic Support Coordinator must:

 - Assist in selection, training, and supervision of Special Education personnel